AleksandraRawicz/GeoTool/README.md

 ## Description

 GeoTool application is a tool for structural geology analysis.
-It allows you to create a variety of popular, geological graphs like: rose graph, stereonet and contour graph.
+It allows user to create a variety of popular, geological graphs like rose graph, stereonet and contour graph.

-Built-in and light database allows you to add your geo-measurements (coordinates, dip and strike, age and type of a structure).
-When you already have your set of measurements you can export data as CSV file.
+Built-in and light database allows user to add his geo-measurements (coordinates, dip and strike, age and type of a structure).
+After the completion of measurements, user has the possibility to export data as CSV file.

 ## Technology